 The JMBamboo Ocean Spider, with its cascading green and off-white striped leaves, makes another attractive option for a hanging basket or a ledge planting.
 The Ocean Spider has long fronds that sprout vines and "pups" that act to propagate the plant.
 It has a soft coloration and style that make it adaptable to most spaces.
 The JMBamboo Ocean Spider arrived securely packaged with appropriately watered soil.
 Allowing the top inch of soil to dry resulted in watering once per week to keep the soil evenly moist, just as the Ocean Spider likes it.

-While this makes an beautiful hanging planting, there were a few areas the JMBamboo Ocean Spider fell short in.
+While this makes a beautiful hanging planting, there were a few areas the JMBamboo Ocean Spider fell short in.
 Although it was securely packaged, the nature of the long leaves and the JMBamboo plastic wrap and bamboo support made for some of the leaves to become pinched and bent.
-The Ocean Spider is a moderately fast grower and this damage should recover quickly.
-Additionally, the Ocean Spider does require monthly fertilizing and the nature of the pup growth means that there can be more work repotting and maintaining.
+The Ocean Spider is a moderately fast grower, and this damage should recover quickly.
+Additionally, the Ocean Spider requires monthly fertilizing, and the nature of the pup growth means that there can be more work repotting and maintaining.
 The pup propagation is also one of the most interesting aspects of this variety, so if you would like to have a plant that keeps on creating more, this is a great option.
 The JMBamboo Ocean Spider has a versatile soft look and has the potential to create many more plants to beautify your home.

-This JMBamboo Fern Leaf Plumosus Asparagus has unique and delicate fronds, and is an unusual indoor plant.
+This JMBamboo Fern Leaf Plumosus Asparagus has unique and delicate fronds and is an unusual indoor plant.
 It arrives 5" tall and 4" wide, and is a slow grower, making it a great option for a countertop planter.
-This fern was very well packed, neatly wrapped in plastic, supported with a bamboo stake and packed in styrofoam peanuts, leading to no damage to the delicate plant.
+This fern was very well packed, neatly wrapped in plastic, supported with a bamboo stake, and packed in styrofoam peanuts, leading to no damage to the delicate plant.
 The soil was adequately watered, and it was easy to transplant this plant.
-An added bonus?
+A bonus?
 The Asparagus Fern tolerates low light conditions, as it is used to growing in dappled light outside.

-Although the Asparagus Fern's slow growth and small footprint contribute to easy maintenance, it can be a little more picky than a few of our other selections.
-The delicate nature of the leaves make them sensitive to humidity and receptive to a daily misting.
-We were able to see the results here after the fronds dried out from the arid climate of our test location, but recovered quickly with misting and a tray of water.
-Additionally, the soil must be kept consistently moist, but not soggy and temperature should be maintained above 60 degrees F. This being said, even though the fern may dry out, it is probably not dead and can be restored if returned to ideal conditions.
-As a whole, the JMBamboo Fern Leaf Plumosus Asparagus is a unique, slow-growing countertop option for anyone who is excited to give a little more care and thought to its living conditions.
+Although the Asparagus Fern's slow growth and small footprint contribute to easy maintenance, it can be a little pickier than a few of our other selections.
+The delicate nature of the leaves makes them sensitive to humidity and receptive to daily misting.
+We were able to see the results after the fronds dried out from the arid climate of our test location but recovered quickly with misting and a tray of water.
+Additionally, the soil must be kept consistently moist—but not soggy—and temperature should be maintained above 60 degrees F. This being said, even though the fern may dry out, it is probably not dead and can be restored if returned to ideal conditions.
+As a whole, the JMBamboo Fern Leaf Plumosus Asparagus is a unique, slow-growing countertop option for anyone excited to give a little more care and thought to its living conditions.

-The Hirt's Gardens Zamioculcas Zamiifolia otherwise known as the ZZ plant can often be found on "easy to grow" lists.
+The Hirt's Gardens Zamioculcas Zamiifolia, otherwise known as the ZZ plant, can often be found on "easy to grow" lists.
 This product arrived with deep green, glossy leaves and 10" tall.
 It was healthy and the soil had the proper moisture.
-In our opinion this look would be a great addition to a modern planter or design scheme.
-As an added bonus, this ZZ plant is tolerant of neglect, as it can survive drought, but is not incredibly sensitive to overwatering.
+In our opinion, this look would be a great addition to a modern planter or design scheme.
+As a bonus, this ZZ plant is tolerant of neglect, as it can survive drought, but is not incredibly sensitive to overwatering.
 Additionally, it is hardy to 45 degrees F and tolerates low light or artificial light conditions, making it more tolerant of drafty homes and winter light.

-The Hirt's Gardens Red Prayer Plant Maranta won us over with its striking and beautiful color pattern on its leaves.
+The Hirt's Gardens Red Prayer Plant won us over with its striking and beautiful color pattern on its leaves.
 It has deep greens, sage green, and a bright pink veining on the center of the leaves, with purple undersides to the leaves.
 The oval leaf pattern would make an elegant and colorful addition to nearly any space.
-The Maranta was 5" tall and 12" wide when it arrived and had a well-developed root system.
-When healthy it also has the unique quality of leaves the fold up at night and unfold during the day.
+This prayer plant was 5" tall and 12" wide when it arrived and had a well-developed root system.
+When healthy, it also has the unique quality of leaves that fold up at night and unfold during the day.

-Despite its unique qualities and beautiful leaf patterns, the Maranta had a number of shortcomings in our experience.
-This product mainly lacked in quality packaging on its arrival.
-The new growth was dried out and the soil was dried out as well.
-The Maranta was beginning to show signs of stress, like browning at the tips of the leaves.
+Despite its unique qualities and beautiful leaf patterns, the prayer plant had several shortcomings in our experience.
+This product mainly lacked quality packaging on its arrival.
+The new growth was dried out, and the soil was dried out as well.
+The plant was beginning to show signs of stress, like browning at the tips of the leaves.
 This is a variety that is known to be sensitive to humidity levels and temperature, and in the relatively dry climate of our testing location, we had to take several steps to amend the humidity in the space.
-Once misting and a water tray were introduced, the Maranta began to bounce back and it's exciting to wonder how it will continue to grow.
-Additionally, the Maranta prefers temperatures above 70 degrees F and will only tolerate indirect light.
+Once misting and a water tray were introduced, it began to bounce back, and it's exciting to wonder how it will continue to grow.
+Additionally, prayer plants prefer temperatures above 70 degrees F and will only tolerate indirect light.
 This option can also be sensitive to water hardness, so if you live in a place with hard water you may need to use distilled or filtered water to keep it happy.
 In summary, although the Red Prayer Plant can require very specific care to thrive, it is truly one of the most beautiful living additions you can make to your home.
-If you are willing to put in the work you may just be rewarded.
+If you are willing to put in the work, you may just be rewarded.

 The Costa Farms Majesty Palm Tree makes a statement as a large, deep green standing piece.
 On arrival, it stood 36" tall and 30" wide, ready for a pot and a new home as a centerpiece.
-If successfully cared for this beautiful plant can grow up to 20 feet tall.
-The large palm arrived extremely health and impressively packaged for its size, wrapped in plastic and placed in a tall well-ventilated box, growing in well watered soil.
-It also included a woven basket, that while attractive we found it better suited to just cover another pot as it was not incredibly stable.
+If successfully cared for, this beautiful plant can grow up to 20 feet tall.
+The large palm arrived extremely healthy and impressively packaged for its size, wrapped in plastic, and placed in a tall well-ventilated box, growing in well-watered soil.
+It also includes a woven basket, which is attractive, but we found it better suited to just cover another pot as it is not incredibly stable.